mackiser/astro-theme-cactus/src/content/post/cybersploit-v1/index.md

 ## SSH Access

-Using the username we found from inspecting the webpage source and the flag we just found as the password we can now attempt to login to the target via ssh.
+Using the username we found by inspecting the webpage source and the flag we just discovered as the password, we can now attempt to log in to the target via **SSH**.

 ```
 $ ssh itsskv@10.0.2.5